Hi there!

 Science

-No more “reality duality”: Reimagined science embraces the subject-object unity.
-Some readers seek examples of nonduality impacting science.
-Here’s one: Science can never reveal what the world consists of, only how it appears to us—and why.
-This insight disrupts quantum physics interpretations and quantum computing feasibility.
-How?
-Find out in the treatise Existential Rationalism.
+No more “reality duality”: Reimagined science embraces subject-object unity.
+Some readers ask how nonduality impacts science.
+Here’s one way: Science can’t reveal what the world is, only how it appears to us—and why.
+Thus, nondualism dispenses with the dualistic belief in quantum acausality.
+Learn more in the treatise Existential Rationalism.

 Latest posts